LiorA1/URLShortener/readme.md

 Short URL -
 -----------

-The Short Url is saved as 6 characters of Base64, using *secrets.token_urlsafe'* method.
+The Short Url is saved as 6 characters of Base62, using *`_generate_rand_str`* method.
 It stored in the "short_path" `CharField` field in the URLMapper Model.
-"short_path" field enforce unique=True, hence it maintain unique property.
+"short_path" field enforce `unique=True`, hence it maintain unique property.
-"short_path" currently limited to 6 characters, that ensure 64^6 unique identifiers.
+"short_path" currently limited to 6 characters, that ensure 62^6 unique identifiers.
-Notice: 64^6 = 6.87 x 10 ^ 10 unique identifiers.
+Notice: 62^6 = 5.68 x 10 ^ 10 unique identifiers.

 When it will not be enough, two main options to solve it are:
 1. reused "short_path" identifiers that wasn't been in use for a long period of time.